dwslab/jRDF2Vec/README.md

 - `-onlyTraining`<br/>
 If added to the call, this switch will deactivate the walk generation part so that only the training is performed.
 The parameter `-walkDirectory` must be set.
 If walk generation parameters are specified, they are ignored.
 - `-sample` (default: `0.0`)<br/>
+The threshold for configuring which higher-frequency words are randomly downsampled, a useful range is, according to the gensim framework, (0, 1e-5).

 ### Command-Line Interface (jRDF2Vec CLI) - Additional Services
 Besides generating walks and training embeddings, the CLI offers additional services which are described below.